1. main content

 The attack, and a slow reaction by the German media and government, sparked accusations of neglectful handling of hate crimes against Muslims.

-The case triggered anti-German protests in Egypt and Iran and sparked fears of an escalation similar to the violent riots caused by the publication in Europe of caricatures of Prophet Mohammed in 2005.
+The case triggered anti-German protests in Egypt and Iran and sparked fears of an escalation similar to the violent riots caused by the publication in Europe of caricatures of Prophet Muhammad in 2005.

 The Egyptian ambassador to Germany, Ramzy Ezzeldin Ramzy, said he expected "a speedy sentence, a just sentence that is commensurate with this heinous crime," adding that he had "every confidence in the justice system in Germany."